nushell/nushell.github.io/blog/2023-12-07-logo-contest.md

   - shell (as with Bash, Fish and Nushell, not necessarilly the animal)
   - friendly
   - colorful
-- your submitted files should be in the SVG format, including the signature of the software you used or any other proof that you are indeed the author of the artwork <!-- QUESTION: is that something that exists? the signature of an SVG software -->
+- your submitted files should be in the SVG format
 - any offensive or out-of-topic content will obviously be removed during the preselection